Skip to content

 Delete a Scene

-Right-click on the nodeDelete this scene → confirmation dialog.
+Right-click on the nodeDelete this scene — or Del with the node selected — → confirmation dialog.

 On confirmation: - The scene is removed from its JSON file. - All next and choices[].next fields pointing to this scene are removed across all JSON files in the project. - The graph is rebuilt.